Director (Film, Television, Radio or Stage)

 “I think keeping going is the key to success in this industry.
 I must have spent five or six years just doing things towards getting my first directing job.
 Stick with it because it will happen if you want it to.”

 There are no specific entry requirements to become a director.
-However, a relevant tertiary qualification in stage, screen or radio production may be useful.
+However, a relevant tertiary qualification in screen, radio or stage production may be useful.

-Experience in the industry and proven ability are essential.
+Experience in the entertainment industry and proven ability are essential.